 5- Pay submission fee to MDinteractive using your credit card.
 MDinteractive will then submit your data to Medicare ($199 per provider).
 If you decide not to submit your data to Medicare, MDinteractive will not charge you.

-*MDinteractive is a Top Ten PQRS and eRx registry three years in a row per Centers for Medicare & Medicaid Services based on the number of health providers submitting PQRS or eRx data (2010, 2011 and 2012).
+*MDinteractive is a Top Five PQRS GPRO registry according to the last PQRS Experience Report relesed by CMS.
+MDinteractive is a Top Ten PQRS registry 5 years in a row per Centers for Medicare & Medicaid Services based on the number of health providers submitting PQRS data (2010, 2011, 2012, 2013 and 2014).